The Roth-Only Catch-Up Contribution Rule Will Get Time to Catch Up

 The Bottom Line About the Roth Catch-Up Contribution Rule

-Retirement planning can be complicated.
+Retirement planning can be complicated, especially with Roth IRA contribution limits in place.
 This new wrinkle may just be the impetus to set up a Roth account and start thinking about your retirement strategy.
 If you aren’t already making the catch-up contribution, consider starting now.
 You have two more pre-tax years to take advantage of before the new requirement kicks in.

 Let Hennion & Walsh Offer a Second Opinion